Tracklist

 Romanized: “Pléontes en tôi aithérĭ”Another electronic piece along the veins of “Above Cloud City”.
 I’m quite pleased with how its overall atmosphere has taken shape (its title refers to the feeling I get from its opening), and, if I do say so myself, its beat goes hard.
 (I’m self-admittedly fascinated with dance music in time signatures other than 4/4 or 3/4 – 7/4, in this case.)

 I’m not entirely sure what it is about the Roland TR-808 that makes it feel so effortless to create great beats, but I’m inclined to rate its overall lo-fi feeling as a major point in its favor.
-In my opinion, a drum machine should sound like a drum machine, and there has arguably never been a drum machine that sounded more like a drum machine than the TR-808 (except maybe the CR-78).
+I feel drum machines should sound like drum machines, and arguably, no drum machine has ever sounded more like a drum machine than the TR-808 (except maybe the CR-78).

 -